Alcohol-based hand sanitiser – Work Health and Safety responsibilities

 - pack products in robust packaging.

-Depending on the volume of the product, the packaging may need to comply with the Australian Code for the Transport of Dangerous Goods by Road & Rail (ADG Code).
+Depending on the volume of the product container, the packaging may need to be approved under the Australian Code for the Transport of Dangerous Goods by Road & Rail (ADG Code).

 Hazardous chemical registers